hadro/info654fa22/slides/class_2.md

 - built up of things

 ---
-# The internet is a real place

-- Data centers
-- Cables
-- Towers
-- Satellites
-- in the air around us right now

----
 # Submarine cables

 Large networked systems are connected to each other via undersea cables.